 Argonaut is a fully configurable, end-to-end solution that includes cloud or on-premise servers, a software platform, edge-of-network IIoT devices, manufacturing apps, and third-party software hosting without a PC.
 Version 1.0 apps include an OEE/factory information system; track and trace; pack out to identify, verify and track completed groups of components; error/mistake proofing; IIoT gateway to securely broadcast PLC data to subscribers; HMI bridge for third-party manufacturing app deployment; part kitting and sequencing; automated work instructions for each operation; and media casting to deliver websites, videos and images to remote locations.
-Because companies can buy just the digital manufacturing apps they need rather than a one-size-fits-all bundle, Argonaut is suited to producers that need just one app, for example.
+Because companies can buy just the operational intelligence apps they need rather than a one-size-fits-all bundle, Argonaut is suited to producers that need just one app, for example.
 RedViking is looking to Argonaut to fill MES needs for a wide variety of customers—whether new manufacturers that don’t yet have an MES structure or manufacturers that just haven’t been able to afford a traditional MES.
 It could also be useful for multi-factory companies seeking to reduce local plant IT support or companies that have multiple types of MES installed (for example, through mergers or acquisitions).

 Partnering with Ignition SCADA